kohrachel/weshare/README.md

 To access it:

-1. Download the APK file
+1. Download the APK file on your mobile device
 2. Install it on your Android mobile device
    - You may have to grant permissions to install unknown apps
    - For a more in-depth explanation, see [this blog post from Android Authority](https://www.androidauthority.com/how-to-install-apks-31494/)
+3. Sign-in with your _Vanderbilt_ Microsoft account

 > [!IMPORTANT]
 > You cannot run the app on an iOS device.

 If you would prefer to recreate the APK file:

-1. Clone this repository and ensure you have all prerequisites (see instructions below)
+1. Clone this repository and ensure you have all prerequisites (see instructions below in APK Generation)
 2. Run `bun run android`
    - NOTE: You may have to install Expo Go, Expo Orbit, and Android Studio
 3. In the terminal output, look for lines with something like: